nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_sdk.rst

       $ pip install -r sidewalk/requirements.txt

 #.
-Set the Sidewalk application manifest and update.
+Set the Sidewalk application manifest and update repositories.

    a.
 Check the current manifest path: